vigneshsiva11/classless-app/VERCEL_DEPLOYMENT_FIX.md

 ## The Problem
 When deploying to Netlify, you get this error:
 ```
-Diagnosis: The build failed during the installation of dependencies with the error ERR_PNPM_OUTDATED_LOCKFILE.
-The error message indicates that the pnpm-lock.yaml file is not up to date with the package.json file, causing specifier mismatches.
+ERR_PNPM_OUTDATED_LOCKFILE: Cannot install with "frozen-lockfile" because pnpm-lock.yaml is not up to date with <ROOT>/package.json which indicates that the pnpm-lock.yaml file is not synchronized with the package.json file causing lockfile and package versions mismatch.
 ```

 ## Root Cause